Demolition work licence

 Demolition work requiring a licence

-You must have a demolition licence to demolish or dismantle a structure that:
+You must have a demolition work licence to demolish or dismantle a structure that:

 - contains pre-tensioned or post-tensioned structural components